KodiCMS/kodicms-laravel/modules/Userguide/guide/laravel/homestead.md

 <a name="first-steps"></a>
 ### First Steps

-Before launching your Homestead environment, you must install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [VMWare](http://www.vmware.com) as well as [Vagrant](http://www.vagrantup.com/downloads.html).
+Before launching your Homestead environment, you must install [VirtualBox 5.x](https://www.virtualbox.org/wiki/Downloads) or [VMWare](http://www.vmware.com) as well as [Vagrant](http://www.vagrantup.com/downloads.html).
 All of these software packages provide easy-to-use visual installers for all popular operating systems.

 To use the VMware provider, you will need to purchase both VMware Fusion / Workstation and the [VMware Vagrant plug-in](http://www.vagrantup.com/vmware).
 VMware provides much faster shared folder performance out of the box.